processing-r/Processing.R/raw-docs/devel/compilation.md

-# Compilation
+The following instructions cover compiling Processing.R from source rather than downloading the latest [release](https://github.com/gaocegege/Processing.R/releases).

-Processing.R is available for the Processing Development Environment (PDE) or stand-alone.
-It is available in these forms:
+Processing.R is available for the Processing Development Environment (PDE) or stand-alone, in these forms:

 1. a PDE mode, which can be
-    - added to PDE
+    - added to the PDE
     - built with its own PDE
 1. a command-line runner -- does not require the PDE
 1. a docker container image -- DEPRECATED

-Processing.R is *not* currently available via PDE > Add Tool > Modes, however the mode will appear there once installed.
+Processing.R is *not* currently available via PDE > Add Tool > Modes, however the mode will appear in the PDE Modes list once installed.

 ## PDE Mode

 **Warning:** Many parts of PDE integration are still incomplete: files cannot be double-clicked or dragged to open so code must be cut-pasted into the window, saved files cannot be reopened except through the recent files dialog list, the run button launches multiple window rather than re-running, stop button does not work, etc.

+Building Processing.R from source requires [ant](ant.apache.org/).

 1. checkout Processing.R from github
 1. configure `./scripts/generate-ant-file.sh`
-1. build and install mode into PDE using `ant build` (must have ant)
+1. build and install mode into PDE using `ant build`
 1. start PDE and select `R Language` from mode drop-down menu

 ### Configure script